 Fawad started his cricketing career at a young age of 17.
-There were early signs of his brilliance when he scored an unbeaten 43 in the semi-final against arch rivals India, helping Pakistan reach the final of U-19 World Cup which they went on to win.
+There were early signs of his brilliance when he scored an unbeaten 43 in the semi-final against arch-rivals India, helping Pakistan reach the final of the U-19 World Cup which they went on to win.
 That innings cemented Alam’s reputation as a talented left-handed all-rounder, something Pakistan has agonizingly lacked since the days of Wasim Akram.

 The real breakthrough for Fawad came in the 2006-07 season where he out-performed everyone in a local T20 tournament.
-Despite losing the final, Fawad went home with all the awards of the tournament; Man of the Final, Man of the Series, Best Batsman and Best Bowler award.
+Despite losing the final, Fawad went home with all the awards of the tournament; Man of the Final, Man of the Series, Best Batsman, and Best Bowler award.

 All of his performances were too overwhelming and he was deservedly called up for the international side.

 Pakistani selectors had some soul-searching to do after the international team faced an early exit from the 2007 World Cup.
 Pakistani team was criticized for being aged, unfit and more; as a result, Fawad Alam was called up as he was deemed as one of the fittest young cricketers in Pakistan.

 Fawad joined a struggling side and as his luck would have it, a golden duck on his debut did not help his cause.
 In his first 7 ODIs, Alam had already batted at no. 5, 6, 7, 8 and 9; it was a clear indication that the management did not know how to fully utilize him before his selection.
 Being rotated so often can be demoralizing for a batsman but perhaps, that was never taken into consideration.